Puttichai/parabint/README.md

 # parabint
 This is parabint, a library for time-optimal parabolic interpolation with velocity, acceleration, and minimum-switch-time constraints.

-# Installation
+## Installation
-Go to your parabint directory and run
+From your parabint directory, run
 ```
 python setup.py install
 ```